Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 How to Reduce Milk Ejection Force

 - Breastfeed just as your baby is waking from naps.
-He/she should suck more gently, when sleepy.
+They should suck more gently when sleepy.

-- Try lying down while feeding; your baby can let excess milk dribble down from his/her mouth, instead of having to swallow it all.
+- Try lying down while feeding; your baby can let excess milk dribble down from their mouth instead of having to swallow it all.
 The laid-back breastfeeding position can turn your fire hose into a fountain. ;-)

-- Feed your baby before he/she gets too hungry; this will keep your baby from sucking too hard, which not only hurts when the nipples are already sore but can cause more nipple damage.
+- Feed your baby before they get too hungry; this will keep them from sucking too hard, which hurts when the nipples are already sore and can cause more nipple damage.
 How to recognize a baby's hunger cues.